Reuse & Recycling

 Service Items

 The estimated 6.6 million napkins used annually in Columbia Dining are made of 100% post-consumer recycled content.
 Biodegradable plates, bowls, hot cups, and flatware are used in all dining areas except John Jay.
-Reusable dishes, utensils and cups are used in John Jay Dining Hall.
-In 2018, Columbia Dining transitioned to 100% compostable straws and plant based cold cups.
+Reusable dishes and utensils are used in John Jay Dining Hall.
+In 2018, Columbia Dining transitioned to 100% compostable straws and plant-based cold beverage cups.

 Reusable Containers